 STAR is the New York State School Tax Relief Program.
 It exempts a portion of a home’s full value from school property tax for eligible homeowners.
 New Yorkers who own and live in their homes and meet certain income requirements can participate in the STAR program for their primary residence.

 The STAR Program has two kinds of exemptions:

 Enhanced STAR: This exemption is available for the primary residences of people age 65 and older with yearly household incomes that do not exceed a level set by the state.
 Like Basic STAR, this program exempts a portion of the owner’s residence from school taxes, but the Enhanced STAR exemption is larger.
 Again, each city or town has a different exemption amount.
-Homeowners must reapply for Enhanced STAR every year (to verify eligibility).

 STAR is a state program, which school districts have no control over.
 Homeowners must go through their town assessor’s office to apply for the exemptions.